 The product is clearly going to be awesome, and our marketing plans look solid and well thought through.
 We are about to bring a great product offering to our customers that will further our mission within a segment that is new to us as an organization on many levels.
 This is very exciting!!
 The quality of the work from both “sides of the house” is clearly noted.
 The context of the work — its importance to both customers and the company — and the fact of innovation reinforce themes that are current focuses of the business.

 And the meeting … well, what can I say, you hit it out of the park yesterday.
 And now it’s personal.

 The level of detail within the presentation was ideal, enough to show the rigor around the assumptions and decisions, yet not so much to overwhelm the audience seeing it for the first time.
 You anticipated 99% of the questions and by doing so instilled great confidence within everyone in attendance.
 These specific details acknowledge the savvy, effort, judgment, and highlight their impact — all of which will create positive future ripples.

 I don’t write this type of email as often as I should, but you all took it to a new level yesterday and have set the bar high for these type of meetings going forward and I wanted to share my thoughts.
 A reminder that there’s always room for improvement without any heavy-handedness, and that we’re all in this together.

 Nice work and a model for all to strive for as we take our business to a new level of great!
 Keep it up, ever onward!

 Hopefully I haven’t forgotten anyone on this email, but if I have please pass it on.
 Thanks.
 And just in case, because even sweet, smart execs occasionally make mistakes.

-So this is a great model for group or individual acknowledgment.
-It details efforts and outcomes, notes everyone’s participation.
+This is a great model for group or individual acknowledgment.
+It details efforts and outcomes, and notes everyone’s participation.
 The sense of personal involvement and caring is palpable.
 And it’s both prompt and encouraging for the future.